wrgoldstein/bash_profile/README.md

  - markov chain monte carlo (PYMC) for structured/hierarchical models
  - gradient boosted regression for black box predictive models
  - logistic regression or decision trees or augmented bayes for explanatory predictive models
- - simulated annealing for optimization
+ - simulated annealing or gradient descent for optimization
- - SVD for feature
+ - SVD for feature selection

 ## Databases

  - Redshift for analytics warehouse
  - Postgresql for relational store and generally everything
- - Mongo or redis for document store
+ - Mongo or redis or elasticsearch for document store
  - Memcache, redis for caches
+ - Elasticsearch for search / faceted search
  - AWS S3 for whatever doesn't really go in any of these